boltynet/boltynet.github.io/_posts/2015-10-17-how-to-change-the-oil-in-your-sv650.markdown

 This guide is written for those who are new to wrenching.
 As such, it's written at an exhaustive level of detail. <strong>If you're experienced at performing your own maintenance, click here to <a href="#summary">skip right to the summary.</a></strong>

 In this guide, we will change the oil and oil filter on a 2007 SV650.
-These instructions should work for all years and models of SV650, though if you own a fully-faired (SF) model, you may need to remove some plastic.
+These instructions will work for [1st or 2nd gen SV650](https://en.wikipedia.org/wiki/Suzuki_SV650) bikes, though if you own a fully-faired (SF) model, you may need to remove some plastic.
 For the final word, consult your owner's manual.

 ### Step 1: Gather the Required Tools and Materials